 Of all the life skills and values that my mother and father infused in me, I must say that the one that I cherish the most is the gift of gratitude.
 The ability to express gratitude is so inherent in me.
 I cannot imagine not having the capacity to be thankful.

-I suspect that those that are forever ungrateful or prone to take things for granted may not have had the resources to aid in their need to foster a gratified conscience.
+I suspect that those that are forever ungrateful or prone to take things for granted may not have had the resources to aid in their need to foster a gratified herat.
 We can’t always fault the parents.
 One has to be open and vigilant in recognizing any opportunity to fine tune ourselves.

 Somewhere along the line, an ungrateful person stopped paying attention.
 They began to believe in privilege.
 They came to think they were entitled.